September 27, 2023

 Table of Contents

-Crunchy and decadent, these cherry cheesecake tacos are a delightfully sweet spin on traditional tacos.
-Everyone will love the creamy cherry cream cheese filling stuffed inside homemade cinnamon sugar coated taco shells for this new favorite dessert.
+Irresistible and fun, these cherry cheesecake tacos are a delightfully sweet spin on traditional tacos.
+A rich cherry cream cheese filling is stuffed inside a crunchy cinnamon sugar-coated taco shell that’s been baked to perfection.

 Cherry Cheesecake Tacos Ingredients